Federation Management

 Group Mappings

-On the platform, user roles and their associated permissions are assigned to users through the users' memberships in platform groups, including platform groups mapped to federated groups as described later in this page.
+On the platform, user roles and their associated permissions are assigned to users through the users' memberships in platform groups, including platform groups mapped to federated groups as described above.
 For more information on groups, roles, and permissions, see User Roles and Permissions.

 User mapping enables federated users (from Entra ID, Okta, Ping, etc.) to be recognized by their Active Directory identity after logging in to the Delinea platform.
 Users authenticating with their AD credential will be recognized by their AD identity instead of as a remote federated user.
 By mapping to the AD user, privileges are assigned based on AD group memberships, which is easier than mapping federated groups from the SAML provider to the Delinea Platform.